Pivot Points

 Outside-in

-To get more perspective, ask other people about your strengths and weaknesses—yes, that language, because it helps others generate answers, even though you’re going to untwist their observations into non-judgmental Pivot Points.
-Unfortunately they might not be completely honest, even if it’s anonymous.
+Ask other people about your strengths and weaknesses—yes, that language, because it helps others generate answers, even though you’re going to untwist their observations into non-judgmental Pivot Points.
+Unfortunately they’re rarely fully honest, even when anonymous.

 My favorite reference-check interview question can help.
-Candidates refer you to friends who are primed to say nice things, so there’s no value in hearing their sanitized recommendations.
+Candidates refer you to friendlies who are primed to say nice things, so there’s no value in their sanitized recommendations.
 Instead, I ask the following:

 What is the ideal scenario, under which this person thrives?